adimidania/A2SV/README.md

 This repository has my solutions to some leetcode problems that I work on during the A2SV Software Engineering program.

-*I use [LeetSync](https://chromewebstore.google.com/detail/leetsync-leetcode-to-gith/ppkbejeolfcbaomanmbpjdbkfcjfhjnd) to sync your my LeetCode submissions with this repository.*
+*I use [LeetSync](https://chromewebstore.google.com/detail/leetsync-leetcode-to-gith/ppkbejeolfcbaomanmbpjdbkfcjfhjnd) to sync my LeetCode submissions with this repository.*

 **Made with so much 💗 by Dania**